Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Methods

 \subsection{Model Selection and Dataset}

+To evaluate how different representational similarity measures recover known procedural structure, we curated a controlled population of vision models in which architecture and training objective vary systematically while other factors are held fixed.
+We define a model’s procedure as the combination of its architecture and training paradigm, and treat models sharing the same procedure as belonging to the same model family.
 We analyze 35 vision models across four primary categories: supervised Convolutional Neural Networks (CNNs), self-supervised CNNs, supervised Transformers, and self-supervised Transformers.
 We treat ConvNeXt \citep{convnet} and Swin \citep{swin} as distinct families due to their hybrid nature—ConvNeXt incorporates Transformer-inspired design principles within a convolutional architecture, while Swin introduces CNN-like inductive biases into the Transformer framework.
-For datasets, we use the ImageNet-1k \citep{imagenet_cvpr09} and Ecoset~\citep{ecoset} validation sets and the CIFAR10~\citep{CIFAR} and CIFAR100~\citep{CIFAR} test sets.
-Complete dataset and model details are provided in Appendix \ref{app:exp} and \ref{app:model}.
+We deliberately restricted the model set to encoders pre-trained on ImageNet-1k.
+This design isolates the effects of architecture and training objective within a shared data and label space so that differences in training data distribution do not impact.
+For datasets, we use the ImageNet-1k \citep{imagenet_cvpr09} and Ecoset~\citep{ecoset} validation sets and CIFAR10~\citep{CIFAR} and CIFAR100~\citep{CIFAR} test sets. {More} details are provided in Appendix \ref{app:exp} and \ref{app:model}.
+For brain data, we consider fMRI responses to the 1,000 shared natural images from the Natural Scenes Dataset (NSD)~\citep{nsd}, spanning 10 visual regions across 4 subjects.
+This dataset enables analogous population-level comparisons in the brain, allowing us to evaluate whether representational similarity measures separate responses from distinct cortical regions while preserving cross-subject alignment within the same region.